 Integrations and extensions

 Other Adobe products are integrated with Photoshop.
-For example, we can open Illustrator and Lightroom files in Photoshop.
+For example, we can open Illustrator and Lightroom files.
 Similarly, we can open Photoshop files in Illustrator and Premiere Pro.

 Figma, being web-based, can be integrated with many apps.
 Those include Slack, Teams, Asana, Dropbox, Maze, etc.

 Photoshop has over 500 plugins created by individuals and teams.
-Some are free, while some cost money.
+Some are free, while some are not.

 Figma plugins are created by the community.
-Almost all plugins on the plugins page are free to use.
+Almost all plugins are free to use.

 Figma also brings Figma Widgets to improve productivity.
-From simple polls to color wheels, you find many widgets.
-Check out the list of best widgets if interested.
+From simple polls to color wheels, you will find many great widgets.

 Templates are a great place to start if you are unsure or want to build something quickly.
 The Figma dashboard shows the templates to create new designs.